-Arrive early in Hanoi and freshen up before driving 4 hours to Halong, where you will take an overnight cruise to the far-most corners of the bay on a traditional Vietnamese boat.
-There is usually a crowd of boats at the docks; however, the cruise itself will be scenic and relaxing.
+Arrive early in Hanoi and freshen up, before driving 4 hours to Halong, where you will take an overnight cruise to the far-most corners of the bay by boat.
 Boarding your boat could involve navigating your way over and through other boats, moored between it and the dock, sometimes without handrails, ladders or assistance from staff.

-The boats usually hold about 40 passengers; have an enclosed dining area and an open area on the upper deck.
 Enjoy lunch onboard as you cruise out into the bay, stopping to anchor for an afternoon of activities (which are subject to change due to cruise selection and weather conditions).

 Sightseeing includes visiting underground caves on the islands, which require climbing up and down steps inside and outside of the caves.
 End the day on deck with a drink in hand to watch the sunset over the bay followed by a freshly prepared dinner, before retiring to your cabin for the night.